ppacer/ppacer.github.io/src/content/docs/internals/dags.md

 ## Nodes

-Before we dive into DAGs, we need to mention another abstraction - `dag.Node`.
-One can say it's implementation detail but it might be handy later and it's good to know about it.
+Before delving into DAGs, let's discuss another key abstraction: `dag.Node`.
+One can say it's implementation detail but it might be handy later and it's good to know about this concept.
 In the last chapter we learned about `dag.Task` interface to represent generic tasks, but tasks aren't enough to define graph structure of dependencies between tasks.
 For this reason `dag.Node` exists.